Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization

 We now move on to the derivation of (\ref{eq-prob-app-case-A-r-x}).
-For simplicity, we assume that $r = r_0 l_v$ $(r_0 \in \bbN$).
+To proceed, we assume that $r = r_0 l_v$ $(r_0 \in \bbN$).
 This assumption will be removed later by extending the result to an arbitrary $r \in \bbR$.
 By following the same arguments in the derivation of (\ref{eq-lap-I_Q-2}) and (\ref{eq-lap-d_0=0-1002}), we have

 Thus, similar to (\ref{eq-app-q-i-1}) and (\ref{eq-lap-add-1}), letting $N \to \infty$ and $r_0 = r / l_v \in \bbR$ and applying (\ref{approx-fand}) leads to

 From this, (\ref{eq-cov-full}), (\ref{eq-cal_I_X-C_T}), and (\ref{eq-cal_I_Y-C_T}), we obtain (\ref{eq-prob-app-case-A-r-x}).